-When you start working for yourself, there's often no one else around to help or guide you.
-Left to your own devices, you end up having to make all the decisions yourself and that can be quite daunting.
+When you work for yourself, there's often no one else around to help or guide you.
+Left to your own devices, you end up having to make all the decisions yourself, and that can be quite daunting.

-Of course, when you first go freelance you'll make plenty of mistakes and it isn't until you've made those mistakes that you'll become more intuitive.
-After all, intuition is based on our ability to recognise patterns and interpret cues.
+Of course, when you first go freelance, you'll make plenty of mistakes, and it isn't until you've made those mistakes that you'll become more intuitive.
+After all, intuition is our ability to recognise patterns and interpret cues.

-There will be many times when you'll opt for a more rational decision-making process, but you shouldn't ever ignore your own gut feelings as part of that process.
+There will be many times when you'll opt for a more rational decision-making process, but you shouldn't ever ignore your gut feelings as part of that process.
 So when should you trust your instincts in business?
-Here are some examples on when you should listen to your own gut...
+Here are some examples of when you should listen to your gut.

 When you first meet someone